ThomasMarches/MUL_my_defender_2019/legend.md

 ## The file.

-You have to create a .txt file in the folder map and to go inside the file tower_choose.txt and replace the tower by "tower number:name of the txt file to load settings of the tower".

-Exemple: tower1:tower1
+Head to the folder towers and look at tower(number).txt file.

 ## Content of the file.